jnthai7/Data-Visualization/README.md

  - Optionally, take the survey on the right and submit to add your data among present data intended for direct comparison.

 ## Remarks
- - Current deployment set to work on Anthony's laptop.
  - Developed using absolute positioning on Firefox 1920x1080.
  - May look abnormal on other resolutions